tetrapod00/godot-docs/tutorials/ui/gui_using_fonts.rst

 Open the Advanced Import Settings dialog by double-clicking the font file in the FileSystem dock.
-You can also select the font in the FileSystem dock, go to the Import dock then choose **Advanced…** at the bottom:
+You can also select the font in the FileSystem dock, go to the Import dock then choose :btn:`Advanced…` at the bottom:

 .. figure:: img/using_fonts_advanced_import_settings.webp
    :align: center

    Import dock

-Move to the **Pre-render Configurations** tab of the Advanced Import Settings dialog, then add a configuration by clicking the "plus" symbol:
+Move to the :tab:`Pre-render Configurations` tab of the Advanced Import Settings dialog, then add a configuration by clicking the "plus" symbol:

 .. figure:: img/using_fonts_advanced_import_settings_prerender_new_configuration.webp